catabiesman/horse-postcard/pages/about.md

 {% include feature/image.html objectid="objects/small/p-2-11_sm" width="75" %}

-Kindly direct any inquiries about how to write engaging copy about historical artefacts and your colleagues to team member [Catalina Biesman-Simons](https://www.history.ucsb.edu/graduate-student/cbiesman-simons/)
+You may direct any inquiries about how to write engaging copy about historical artefacts and your colleagues to team member [Catalina Biesman-Simons](https://www.history.ucsb.edu/graduate-student/cbiesman-simons/).
 Provide a few writing prompts which suggest the tone you wish to strike, and if she is feeling benevolent she may grace you with a reply.